Millennial AI

 Weeks 2-3

-For your highest-risk models, we run structured bias audits across demographic and operational groups relevant to your use case.
-At the same time, we run a gap analysis against the compliance frameworks that apply to your industry and jurisdiction (typically ISO/IEC 42001, NIST AI RMF, and any sector-specific regulation).
-Every gap is documented with a severity rating and a remediation path, so the findings translate directly into prioritised action.
+For your highest-risk models, we run bias audits across demographic and operational groups relevant to your use case.
+In parallel, we run a gap analysis against the compliance frameworks that apply to your industry and jurisdiction (typically ISO/IEC 42001, NIST AI RMF, and sector-specific regulation).
+Every gap is documented with a severity rating and remediation path so findings translate directly into prioritised action.

 Deliverable: Bias audit report for priority models, compliance gap analysis mapped to applicable frameworks, remediation priority matrix